ONSdigital/eq-survey-runner/README.md

 csv2po cy.csv app/translations/cy/LC_MESSAGES/messages.po
 ```

 *Important:* There are some encoding issues when opening the .csv file in Excel.
-For now, opening in Google sheets and saving as a .xslx file is the least work solution.
+Opening in Google sheets and saving as a .xslx file resolves this.

 ### Compiling the translations